BHoM/documentation/docs/Development/Testing/index.md

 !!! warning "Why this unit test example is a bad example of unit test"

     This example is simplistic and shown for illustrative purposes.
 It's not a good unit test for several reasons:

     - we are not testing every possible combination of inputs to the `GetStringFromEnum()` engine method and related outputs.
     - it hard-codes the value `BS5950`.
 We took that value by copying it from the body of the `GetStringFromEnum()` method and copying it in the Assert statement.
 This effectively duplicates that value in two places.
 If the string in the engine method was modified, you would need to modify the test method too.
 You should avoid this kind of situation and limit yourself to verifying things variables defined as part of the "Arrange" step.

+    See below for a better example of a good unit test.

 ### Better examples of good unit tests
 Some better example of a good unit test is in the [`IsNumericIntegralTypeTests`](https://github.com/BHoM/BHoM_Engine/blob/f18a175c2c14f703f7f62e7cdee7658e8c4618c9/.ci/unit-tests/Base_Engine_Tests/Query/IsNumericIntegralType.cs#L31-L52) test class, which looks like this (edited and with additional comments for illustrative puposes):